jmiettinen/jfr/README.md

 # jfr
-Control Java Flight Recorder programmatically
+Control Java Flight Recorder in a programmatic way.

+A proof-of-concept on how to start flight recording during JVM runtime.